elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

 For the purpose of this document we use the following distinction:

 - **Application Deployment** - One instance of a customer's application.
 Commonly, multiple application deployments are used in the software development life cycles, such as: local, development, integration, testing, staging, and production.
-- **Environment** - One instance of a Compliant Kubernetes deployment.
+- **Environment** - One instance of a Welkin deployment.
 One Environment is composed of two Kubernetes Clusters, the Management Cluster and Workload Cluster.

 ## Levels of Isolation